When it comes to being able to take back something you’ve bought, it doesn’t get much better in the world of retail than the Costco return policy.

 - What Is the Costco Diamond Return Policy?

 - Can I Return Cigarettes and Alcohol?

 - Custom Products Can’t Be Returned

-1. I Don’t Have My Receipt, Can I Still Do a Return?
+1. I Don’t Have My Receipt.
+Can I Still Return the Item?

 Costco’s refund policy is very lenient when it comes to this common scenario.